-The Windsor chair's popularity was derived partly out of their association with the Founding Fathers - Thomas Jefferson, George Washington, John Adams, and Benjamin Franklin all owned them - and partly because they were easy to manufacture.
-They may have been the first mass-produced style in the United States.
+The Windsor chair's popularity was derived partly out of its association with the Founding Fathers - Thomas Jefferson, George Washington, John Adams, and Benjamin Franklin all owned them - and partly because the chairs were easy to manufacture.
+The Windsor chair may have been the first mass-produced style in the United States.
 Beginning around the turn of the 19th century, furniture-makers began turning out separate components - spindles, legs, etc. Because the parts were interchangeable, they could easily be sold and shipped for assembly by local craftsmen around the country.

 Nevertheless, it has remained a staple in country furniture and enjoyed regular bouts of renewed interest, especially during the 1910s, as part of the Colonial Revival movement in furniture, and the 1980s, with the increased prestige of indigenous American arts and crafts.
 Today, authenticated 18th- and early 19th-century Windsor chairs can fetch prices in the four figures; those in mint condition, with their original paint, can easily bring five figures.

-"In a good Windsor, lightness, strength, grace, durability and quaintness are all found in an irresistible blend," American furniture historian Wallace Nutting noted in A Windsor Handbook.
-The Windsor was, in a sense, the country's first chair: like the United States itself, an English prototype that developed in its own, unique direction.
+"In a good Windsor, lightness, strength, grace, durability, and quaintness are all found in an irresistible blend," American furniture historian Wallace Nutting noted in A Windsor Handbook.
+The Windsor was, in a sense, the country's first chair.
+Like the United States itself, it was an English prototype that developed in its own unique direction.